Moshe Lion

 Moshe Lion, or Moshe Leon (משה ליאון, born 6 October 1961), is an Israeli politician who is currently the Mayor of Jerusalem.
 He previously served as a member of the Jerusalem City Council, director-general of the Prime Minister's Office, Chairman of the Israel Railways, and head of the Jerusalem Development Authority.

-Lion is the first mayor of Jerusalem of Sephardi descent.

 Early life

 Moshe Lion was born in the Florentin neighborhood of Tel Aviv, Israel, and attended Zeitlin High School.
-His father's family comes from Thessaloniki, while his mother has roots in Aden.
+His father's family comes from Thessaloniki, while his mother has roots in Aden, Yemen.
 As a child, he moved with his family to Givatayim.
 Lion served in the Israel Defence Forces, where he was assigned to the military chaplaincy and sang with the IDF rabbinical choir.
 He occasionally still leads synagogue services.
 Lion graduated with a BA in economics and accounting from Bar-Ilan University, and interned in the office of Avigdor Yitzhaki, receiving his CPA in 1990.
 His brother, Dr. Nissim Lion, is a lecturer in the Department of Sociology and Anthropology at Bar-Ilan University.